scalacenter/scala-3-migration-guide/docs/dotty-syntax-rewrites.md

 > ### Converting code using a project build
 >
-> Converting source files one by one using the Dotty compiler, is time consuming
+> Converting source files one by one using the Scala 3 compiler, is time consuming
 > (and requires you to specify the class path which can be a hassle).
 A more
 > efficient way to do this in bulk is to recompile your code as part of your
 > build.
 For example, if you have an sbt based build, simply add the required